MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/custom.md

   - csharp
 ---

+# Custom provider

+If you have existing authentication code in your application, you can create a custom provider to enable authentication and access to Microsoft Graph for the toolkit's Graph based controls and helpers.
+To bring your own authentication provider logic, start by extending `IProvider`.

-# IProvider
+## IProvider

-The `IProvider` is the base interface for creating authentication providers that work with the various controls and helpers in the toolkit.
+`IProvider` is the base interface for creating authentication providers that work with the various controls and helpers in the toolkit.
 Handle authenticaiton with one of our premade `IProvider` implementations or create your own.

 > Available in the `CommunityToolkit.Authentication` package.